json-api/json-api/format/index.md

 capabilities.

-An extension **MAY** make changes to and deviate from the requirements of the base specification, including clauses using the key words "MUST" and "MUST NOT", apart from this section, which remains binding.
+An extension **MAY** make changes to and deviate from the requirements of the base specification apart from this section, which remains binding.

 Servers that support one or more extensions to JSON API **SHOULD** return those extensions in every response in the `ext` media type parameter of the